 The Neechiwaken Indigenous Peer Mentor Program has been structured to ensure that student development and student engagement are available to Indigenous students in any year of study.
-The main intention of the program is to match new Indigenous University of Manitoba (UM) students with experienced Indigenous UM students who will provide academic and social support, ongoing advice, and be provided with activities to support the post-secondary goals of all members.
+The main intention of the program is to match new Indigenous University of Manitoba students with experienced Indigenous students who will provide academic and social support and ongoing advice, and where all members are provided with activities to support their post-secondary goals.

 This program provides students with social, academic, and cultural development, peer-to-peer support and the opportunity to be a Neechiwaken – a Cree word, which means friend.
 The Neechiwaken Indigenous Peer Mentor Program was created to ease the transition of first-year students into university life and is organized in partnership with the Indigenous Student Centre and Student Life.

 The Neechiwaken Indigenous Peer Mentor Program is formed by Lead Neechiwaken and Neechiwaken: